 Drag and Drop: The drag and drop interface useful for professionals and home users is easy to use as an interface and allows you to quickly change things in and out to see what you like best.

-Immersive AI experience: Augmented reality is an actual interactive feature, you can walk around your garden to see your design rather than moving just your phone giving it more authenticity and is something you don’t see in other apps of this type making it one of the best available for professionals in particular.
+Immersive AI experience: Augmented reality is an actual interactive feature, you can walk around your garden to see your design rather than moving just your phone.
+This gives it more authenticity and is something you don’t see in other apps of this type making it one of the best available for professionals in particular.

-Availability: One of the main issues I saw with iScape is that it is only available on iPhone and iPad and Apple products, if you only have access to Android devices then you would have to find an equivalent, but this app is one of the best but it isn’t available for Android at the minute.
+Availability: One of the main issues with iScape is that it is only available on iPhone and iPad and Apple products.
+If you only have access to Android devices then you would have to find an equivalent, but this app is one of the best but it isn’t available for Android at the minute.

-Landscape Business Tools: This app isn’t any kind of joke, you can use it even as a professional landscaper.
+Landscape Business Tools: This app isn’t a gimmick, you can use it even as a professional landscaper.
 You can create a design and send it to a client along with a quote and your business information at any time.

 Visualise: You can set up your garden with things you want to see, take away things and see what your garden will look like instead of working from your head, you can bring to life your dream garden.